Asymptotic structure. V. The coarse Menger conjecture in bounded path-width: Subdivisions and path-width

 Let us define path-width.
 A graph $G$ has {\em path-width} at most $d$ if and only if there is a sequence $W_1\LL W_n$ of subsets of its vertex set, satisfying: \begin{itemize} \item $|W_i|\le d+1$ for $1\le i\le n$; \item $G[W_1]\cupcup G[W_n] = G$; and \item $W_i\cap W_k\subseteq W_j$ for $1\le i\le j\le k\le n$. \end{itemize}

 We do not really need this definition.
-The only thing about bounded path-width that concerns us is a theorem of Robertson and Seymour~\cite{GM1}: \begin{thm} For every integer $d\ge 2$, there exists $k$, such that every graph that contains no subdivision of $H_d$ as a subgraph has path-width at most $k$; and conversely, every graph that contains a subdivision of $H_d$ as a subgraph has path-width at least $(d-1)/2$. \end{thm} Thus, knowing that there is a bound on path-width is the same as knowing that for some $d$, no subgraph is a subdivision of $H_d$.
+The only thing about bounded path-width that concerns us is a theorem of Robertson and Seymour~\cite{GM1}: \begin{thm} For every integer $\delta\ge 1$, there exists $k$, such that every graph that contains no subdivision of $H_\delta$ as a subgraph has path-width at most $k$; and conversely, every graph that contains a subdivision of $H_\delta$ as a subgraph has path-width at least $\delta/2$. \end{thm} Thus, knowing that there is a bound on path-width is the same as knowing that for some $\delta$, no subgraph is a subdivision of $H_\delta$.
 Indeed, in this paper it is more natural to work with the ``excluded tree subdivision'' version directly, rather than working with path-width.
-And in that form we can prove a strengthening: instead of excluding all subdivisions of $H_d$, it is enough that there are no $\ell$-subdivisions of $H_d$, where $\ell$ is an appropriate constant (depending on $k,c$).
-We will prove the following strengthening of \ref{mainthm}:

-\begin{thm} For all integers $k,d,c\ge 0$ there exist $\ell_1, \ell_2\ge 0$, with the following property.
-Let $G$ be a graph that contains no $\ell_1$-subdivision of $H_d$ as a subgraph, and let $S,T\subseteq V(G)$.
-Then either \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance greater than $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex with distance at most $\ell_2$ from some member of $X$. \end{itemize} \end{thm} We remark that here we are asking for paths with distance $>c$ rather than $\ge c$ as in \ref{mainthm}; we find this form slightly more convenient.
+So we could reformulate \ref{mainthm} as follows: \begin{thm} For all integers $k,\delta,c\ge 0$ there exist $\ell\ge 0$, with the following property.
+Let $G$ be a graph that contains no subdivision of $H_\delta$ as a subgraph, and let $S,T\subseteq V(G)$.
+Then either \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance greater than $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex at distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm} Indeed, one can easily modify the proof we will give (although we will not do so), to show that the same conclusion holds even if we just assume that $G$ contains no $(<\ell)$-subdivision of $H_\delta$.